apache/apisix/README.md

 2. Getting started

-   The getting started guide is a great way to learn the basics of APISIX, just follow the steps in [Getting Started](docs/en/latest/getting-started.md).
+   The getting started guide is a great way to learn the basics of APISIX.
+Just follow the steps in [Getting Started](docs/en/latest/getting-started.md).

    Further, you can follow the documentation to try more [plugins](README.md#plugins).